WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

     However, following any such list will have to be based on a trust (or coercive) relationship between that node and the list-supplying-party.

+3. Eventual weakening of encryption

+    One thing we cannot fully prevent is the possibility that today's robust encryption algorithms will weaken over time.
+    While any transmitted content may be retained and eventually decoded, intentionally storing in a system designed to keep content around for a long time means that eventually, should weaknesses in the underlying cryptography be found, such secrets will be easier to access.
+    As such, it may often be more desirable to use directed storage and transmission than global storage and transmission.

+    That said, it may be possible to take steps such as mixing encryption mechanisms that might provide a possibility that secrets will remain secrets from prying eyes for longer.
+    See the Tahoe-LAFS [One Hundred Year Cryptography](https://tahoe-lafs.org/trac/tahoe-lafs/wiki/OneHundredYearCryptography) for ideas.

 <a id="org3afe81f"></a>